ChairMane/CS179M-Balalayka-pacman-ctf/README.md

 - if maze-distance to the food decreases, the value (of the value function) increases.
 Otherwise it decreases.
 - if maze-distance to the enemy decreases, the value (of the value function) increases.
 Otherwise it decreases.

-Also we take into account positions of the agents (on what side of the board we are), maze configuration (are we are approaching a dead end), “scary” agents etc. All those criteria can modify or reverse value function components.
+Also we take into account positions of the agents (on what side of the board we are), maze configuration (are we approaching a dead end?), “scary” agents etc. All those criteria can modify or reverse value function components.

 ### How:
 For calculating value of the distance change to the enemy we used formula: `log2(next distance / current distance)`.